shanect7/video-game-tittle-screen-design/README.md

 Note: The code already in there will be used later to create our buttons

-To add our background, we will have to use the `background-image` property within the 'bg' class.
+To add our background, we will have to use the `background-image` property within the 'bg' ID.

 Once that is completed, you will find that the background looks off, sort of like this:
 ![image](https://github.com/user-attachments/assets/733d269a-1e66-4884-b28a-375e0efb1a3a)